Enterprise Point of Contact:Emily Cadik

 Senior Policy Analyst

 Issue Background: Low-Income Housing Tax CreditThe Low-Income Housing Tax Credit (Housing Credit) is the nation’s largest and most successful affordable rental housing production program.
 Since its creation in the Tax Reform Act of 1986, the Housing Credit has leveraged nearly $100 billion in private investment capital, providing critical financing for the development of more than 2.6 million affordable rental homes for low-income families.
 The program supports 95,000 jobs annually and finances virtually all affordable rental housing.
-In 2010, 50 percent of all multifamily housing starts were financed through the Housing Credit program, according to the National Association of Home Builders (NAHB).

 The Housing Credit is a premier example of public-private partnerships.
 After incorporating public comment and participation, state agencies develop Qualified Allocation Plans (QAP) that aim to address the particular affordable housing priorities of the state and determine the kinds and locations of affordable apartments to be built.
 Because private investors can only claim credits after projects are completed, meet all federal requirements and are occupied by income-eligible tenants at affordable rents, the Housing Credit benefits from private-sector discipline.
 This “pay-for-performance” model has led to very effective management of affordable apartments and an extraordinarily low level of foreclosure—a rate of 0.62 percent over the Housing Credit’s entire history, according to the accounting firm CohnReznick.

 Current Policy StateThe Housing Credit is at risk.
 There is strong bipartisan support in Congress and the Obama Administration for pursuing tax reform that lowers corporate tax rates.
 As the Housing Credit is one of the largest corporate tax expenditures, it is vulnerable to being eliminated or substantially cut to help pay for the lowered rates.
-Furthermore, as the debate on addressing the nation’s federal budget challenges, the Housing Credit is also vulnerable to deficit reduction proposals.

-Along with the National Council of State Housing Agencies, Enterprise helps to lead the A Call to Invest In Our Neighborhoods (ACTION) Campaign – a broad grass-roots coalition of more than 500 national, state, and local organizations committed to protecting, preserving and improving the Housing Credit.
+Along with the National Council of State Housing Agencies, Enterprise helps to lead the A Call to Invest In Our Neighborhoods (ACTION) Campaign – a broad grass-roots coalition of nearly 650 national, state, and local organizations committed to protecting, preserving and improving the Housing Credit.
 Beyond its work to protect the Housing Credit in tax reform, the campaign has also advocated to make permanent a minimum Housing Credit rate to maintain the amount of private equity capital that goes into each Housing Credit project, as well as establish a similar minimum for acquisition credits.
 The campaign was successful in extending the minimum rate for projects allocated through the end of 2013 and will continue to work in the 113th Congress to further extend this provision.

 Testimony and Public Comment